 Buy Bare Rooted Pond Plants Whenever Possible

 Pond plants are bought and used in many different water environments.
-Many of these water environments already have a natural layer of clay at the bottom of them which means plants can be planted straight into the clay/silt which therefore, cuts out the need to buy pre-planted plants at all, many of which will not get used or just thrown away and eventually find their way into our oceans.
-It is simple to understand that the less plastic we use the better for the environment.
+Many of these water environments already have a natural layer of clay at the bottom of them.
+When this is the case, you can plant straight into the clay/silt.
+This cuts out the need to buy pre-planted plants at all.
+If the aquatic plant industry produces fewer pre-potted plants, they will not throw as many away, leaving them to find their way into our oceans.
+It is simple to understand that the less plastic we use, the better for the environment.

 Reasons for Buying Your Plants and Aquatic Planting Baskets Separately

-1 Most of the time, the pre-planted baskets will be far too small for the plant, so you will end up having to buy separate, larger aquatic planting baskets and throw away the aquatic baskets that the plants were supplied resulting in (More Plastic Waste).
+1. Most of the time, the pre-planted baskets will be far too small for the plant.
+Consequently, you will soon have to buy separate, larger aquatic planting baskets.
+You may end up throwing away the original, too-small aquatic baskets, resulting in More Plastic Waste.

-2 When needed, I grow all my pre-potted pond plants in solid black plastic pots, which are much lighter in weight and are made of far less plastic than that needed to make the same sized heavier aquatic baskets.
+2. When needed, I grow all my pre-potted pond plants in solid black plastic pots.
+These are much lighter in weight, and made of far less plastic than the heavier aquatic baskets of the same size.

-3 Many pond hobbyists will own a stack of 2nd hand re-usable aquatic baskets as pond planting makeovers are a regular event for hobbyists making it pointless in buying your new pond plants in pre-potted aquatic baskets when you already have existing ones at hand.
+3. Many pond hobbyists will own a stack of 2nd hand re-usable aquatic baskets as pond planting makeovers are a regular event for hobbyists.
+Why buy your new pond plants in pre-potted aquatic baskets when you already have existing ones at hand?
+And if you don’t, maybe someone you know has some spares.
 Less waste, less pollution.

 Why Not Buy and Plant Into Aquatic Planting Bags

-Aquatic Planting Bags are a fantastic idea for planting up some varieties of aquatic pond plants as they are made from a fine fabric mesh making them, a very good alternative planter.
+Aquatic Planting Bags are a fantastic idea for planting up some varieties of aquatic pond plants.
+They are made from a fine fabric mesh making them a very good alternative planter.
 However, unfortunately, they are not suitable for any aquatic plants that grow from Tubers or Rhizomes such as Water Lilies or Water Iris though I hope this will be on the manufacturers agenda soon.
-Unfortunately again, they are packaged in a thin plastic wrapper which means what your saving in one hand, your throwing away with the other.
+Unfortunately again, they are packaged in a thin plastic wrapper.
+In this instance, what you’re saving in one hand, you’re throwing away with the other.
 A dilemma for sure!

 Why Not Experiment With Biodegradable Pots

 Most marginal pond plants have extensive root systems.
-It would be good to find out that by the time a Pot made from rice husk starts to biodegrade, that the plants root system will have become established enough to hold and knit the soil together.
-I suppose though, it just depends on if or how much faster the Rice Husk Pot biodegrades when placed in water as to whether this can be a successful way of growing shallow marginal pond plants.
-You could of course, give it a try for yourselves and see what happens.
-I would of course, be very interested to hear your results.
+Hopefully, by the time a Pot made from rice husk starts to biodegrade, the plants root system will have become established enough to hold and knit the soil together.
+This is still something I have yet to find out.
+Depending how much faster the Rice Husk Pot biodegrades when placed in water, this could be a successful way of growing shallow marginal pond plants.
+You could of course give it a try for yourselves and see what happens.
+If you do, I would love to hear your results.

 To see over 120 articles on all aspects of water gardening and pond wildlife, click here

-please visit my website www.lilieswatergardens.co.uk to see our large range of over 750 pond plants and water garden plants, including over 250 Water Lily cultivars and over 300 different marginal plants, we also carry a large range of Ferns, Moisture Loving Perennials, Oxygenating Plants, Bog Garden, and Free Floating Plants Plants, and all the pond planting accessories required to grow lush looking healthy pond plants and bring your pond to life with flora and color all summer long.
+please visit my website www.lilieswatergardens.co.uk to see our large range of over 750 pond plants and water garden plants, including over 250 Water Lily cultivars and over 300 different marginal plants.
+We also carry a large range of Ferns, Moisture Loving Perennials, Oxygenating Plants, Bog Garden, and Free Floating Plants Plants.
+Not to mention all the pond planting accessories required to grow lush looking healthy pond plants and bring your pond to life with flora and colour all summer long.